widedangel/georef-substations/osm-data/README.md

 # OSM Power Data with Substations

-The OSM substation datasets in this folder where derived from [Enipedia's power extract for Europe](http://enipedia.tudelft.nl/OpenStreetMap/).
+The OSM substation datasets in this folder were derived from [Enipedia's power extract for Europe](http://enipedia.tudelft.nl/OpenStreetMap/).